What’s The Difference Between Simile And Metaphor?

 My two sisters always disagree.
 They fight like cats and dogs.

 The movie was so boring.
 It was like watching grass grow.

-Examples of common metaphors with the verb to be.
+List of metaphor examples with the verb to be.

-Any politician who favours peace is a dove.
+Any politician who favors peace is a dove.

 He is a sly fox.
 He tricked me and didn’t pay for the ticket.

 Our teacher always shouts at us.
 She is an absolute dragon.